-Results: Set up for sustainable growth using one powerful platform
+Results: Set up for sustainable growth with one powerful platform

 Now Megan can manage her entire business from Shopify.
 She can view both online and event sales data in the same place and trust that the numbers she sees are accurate.

 Megan considers her switch to Shopify POS as a “brand reset.”
 Now that her inventory quantities automatically sync without having to manually reconcile two systems, she can easily track product seasonality and prioritize which products to manufacture throughout the year.

 “Previously, it was hard for me to get a grasp on my business’s performance and predict how much of a product I needed to make for upcoming events.
 I couldn't see historical sales data for online and event sales in one place,” Megan explains.
 “I make my inventory in small batches, and having disconnected reporting was a big issue for inventory planning.
 Now, with Shopify, it’s much more straight-forward.
 I can easily find data to help me run my business and make the right choices.”